Power Query is the data source editor in PowerBI.

 , or date

 .
-This will make it easier to browse the data and perform calculations.
+This will make it easier to work with the data and enable calculations.

-On the right side, in the steps panel, right-click on the first step and select Add Step After
+On the right side, in the steps section, right-click on the first step and select Add Step After

 .